 scheduler.scheduleJob(job, trigger);

-Quartz requires jobs to implement a Job interface, uses 11 database tables for clustering, and has a steep learning curve with concepts like JobDetail, Trigger, and Scheduler.
+Quartz requires jobs to implement a Job interface and has a steep learning curve with concepts like JobDetail, Trigger, and Scheduler.
+Its clustering mode feels like an afterthought: it requires manual configuration, depends on 11 database tables, and needs all cluster nodes to have synchronized clocks.
 It works, but the API shows its age.
-Modern alternatives like JobRunr accomplish the same with simpler lambda-based syntax and fewer moving parts.
+Modern alternatives like JobRunr accomplish the same with simpler syntax and fewer moving parts.
 If you’re on Quartz and considering a switch, see our migration guide.

 JobRunr in Production